 Not picking up on his urgency, Wilhara regarded it and tugged at her skirts, smoothing them out only to tug them into wrinkles again.
 “This morning, I think.
 No— wait, yes.
 Yes, right after breakfast.”

 Aleksir stared at her.
 According to the dragon’s report, that would’ve been around the time that it happened.
 He turned the page again and blinked in surprise.
 It was Egil— a dozen sketches of Egil smiling, frowning, crying.
 His eyes, his mouth, his hands.
-There were others, too— a scarred alfar, an orinian girl, a dancer – no, an actress?
+There were others, too— a blond alfar with a scar, an orinian girl, a dancer – no, an actress?
 Then Aleksir stilled.
 There was even a drawing of himself in here.
 He looked up at Wil.
 “What is this?”